isomerpages/govtech-corp/_government-products/digital-workplace.md

 collection_name: products-and-services
 tag: government
 thumbnail_image: /images/programmes/products-and-services/DigitalWorkplace.png
+variant: markdown
 ---
 The Digital Workplace comprises a suite of productivity tools and digital enablers, designed to create a borderless, seamless and collaborative working environment for public officers.

-One such digital enabler is [Form.sg](https://form.gov.sg/#!/).
+One such digital enabler is [FormSG](https://form.gov.sg/).
 Spearheaded by GovTech, Form.sg is a platform for easy and responsive digital form building for public agencies.

 Performing work tasks on-the-go is also easier now.
 Some of the upcoming smart workplace and individual productivity initiatives include Seamless Building Access that enables public officers from various agencies to gain seamless access to other government premises; and a smart AI-enabled meeting scheduler that automatically helps officers find common available time slots for meetings.
 Public officers can now also sync their Outlook calendars on their personal devices through CalSync, allowing them to view their work calendars when they are on the move.